 - A medical advisor (if available)

 - Infection control physician (if available)

 - Medical Health Officer (MHO) or delegate

 - An administrator or Director of Care

 - An Infection Control Professional (ICP) or person responsible for infection prevention and control (IPAC) at that site

 - An Occupational Health Nurse or person responsible for Workplace Health and Safety (WH&S)

 - A Public Health Communicable Disease representative or Public Health Nurse (PHN)

 - A laboratory manager or representative

 - A pharmacy manager or representative

 - A person responsible for support services such as housekeeping and laundry

-- A foods services supervisor
+- A food services supervisor

-- Communications coordinator

-- Point of care healthcare providers (HCP) representative (e.g., charge nurse)
+- A communications coordinator - A point-of-care health care providers (HCP) representative (e.g., charge nurse)

-A written process for RI Outbreak Management which includes current membership of the OPMT with contact information should be available to all HCPs.
+A written process for RI Outbreak Management that includes current membership of the OPMT with contact information should be available to all HCPs.
 This should be reviewed yearly and updates made.

-See Appendix 3 for a quick check list to prepare for RI outbreaks.
+See Appendix 3 for a quick checklist to prepare for RI outbreaks.